meditationstuff/protocol_1/auxiliary.md

 [<a href="#885auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+# <span id="886auxiliary"></span> cause the bad thing:

+Enhance it, facilitate it, cause it, invoke it, provoke it, turn towards it.

+comment:

+Even if there's a dash of forciness, or tiny bit of out-of-order-ness, sometimes, maybe one of the last things you reach for, is directly causing the bad thing.
+This is in part because we can get in a rut, can be entrenching the avoiding some bad thing, and trying to directly (or semi-directly, or indirectly) cause the bad thing can illuminate entrenched and/&#8203;or active "avoidance" that's preventing integration, burn-off--redo-to-undo.
+Probably previously, the avoiding, protecting, turning away was adaptive, necessary, that's the only option you had.
+But maybe you kept layering, entrenching, momentum-ing on top of that, even when it was good enough.
+And then, when it became safe to actually go into the thing, it is/&#8203;was/&#8203;will be necessary to work through all that layering that ended up on top.
+And sometimes, right near the end of that, to help you find the last of that layering, trying to somehow directly invoke the bad thing (remember it, cause it [e.g. muscle tension]) can be helpful.

+[<a href="#886auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

 [<a href="#195h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]